Transfers typically take

 Fastest option — as little as 15 minutes

-Pay for your transfer with a credit or debit card.
-When using a credit or debit card, you’ll typically pay more in fees, but your money arrives in as little as 15 minutes.
-Your credit card might charge you an additional cash advance fee, further increasing the cost of your total transfer.
+If you pay for your transfer with a credit or debit card, your money should arrive in as little as 15 minutes.
+However, you’ll typically pay more in fees and your credit card provider may charge you an additional cash advance fee, further increasing the cost of your total transfer.

 Cheapest option — up to 4 business days

 Ria Money Transfer has been in operation since 1987 and is a global company that serves millions of customers.
-It partners with large brands like Walmart, and it uses many security features to keep your data and money safe:
+It partners with large brands like Walmart, and it uses multiple security features to keep your data and money safe, including: